alphagov/smart-answers/doc/smart-answers-flows.md

 ## Testing Smart Answers

-You used to need to use nested contexts/tests in order to test Ruby/YAML Smart Answers.
-This is no longer needed, feel free to flatten tests that are too deeply nested.
+### Try to avoid deeply nested contexts

+We previously had to use nested contexts to write integration tests around Smart Answers.
+This lead to deeply nested, hard to follow tests.
+We've removed the code that required this style and should no longer be writing these deeply nested tests.

-### Example Smart Answer Flow
+#### Example Smart Answer Flow

     status :published